mousepawmedia/standards/README.md

 you wish to propose a change, email your patch to us at the address above.

+For more information about contributing to MousePaw Games projects, see [mousepawgames.com/opensource][2].

 License
 -------------
 The MousePaw Games Standards are made available via the